 The company already has exporting experience, having sold its products into 10 European countries through one of its restaurant customers.
 It also works with a retailer in UAE and has recently appointed a Chinese distributor, selling into retail channels and e-commerce sites there.

 However, the company is keen to explore other routes into new international markets and is therefore interested in potential collaboration with other ice cream or dessert manufacturers.
 The company is offering the opportunity to manufacture and market its products under licence.

 Through such a collaboration, it would make available its secret recipes and production processes to the partner, as well as marketing and sales support, in return for a licence fee.

 - Type of partner sought: Partners should have experience in the manufacture of frozen foods and ideally ice cream and desserts.
 They should be committed to high quality manufacturing standards (ideally accredited by the British Retail Consortium (BRC) or a similar global food safety standard).

 - Specific area of activity of the partner: Potential partners should be experienced producers of ice creams / desserts or other frozen products, who are also able to market products to relevant wholesalers, food service companies or premium retailers in their country / territory.
 Accreditation by the British Retail Consortium (BRC) or a similar global food safety standard) would be ideal, but as a minimum they should be committed to high quality manufacturing standards.
 They must respect client confidentiality in respect of the UK company’s recipes and production processes.

-Those agreeing to manufacture under licence would additionally be required to pay the relevant licence fee, to secure the right to produce the UK firm’s ice cream / sorbet range.
-Joint venture partners would need to be committed to working closely with the company in a long-term collaborative relationship, on a shared profits (loss) basis.
+Partners agreeing to manufacture under licence would additionally be required to pay the relevant licence fee, to secure the right to produce the UK firm’s ice cream / sorbet range.

 The UK company can offer the following advantages to a potential partner: